Practical Notebook for Asking AI the Right Way

 - 10-12 slides

-- Where to put data/figures to convince executives
+- Where to place data/figures to persuade executives

 - Anticipated objections and responses

-What executives care about most: Cost-benefit, security risks, learning burden
+What executives care about: Cost-benefit, security risk, learning burden

-- My writing style and voice (don't change too much)
+- My writing style and tone (don't change too much)

 - Core argument and direction